Authors of section

 1. Introduction

-Patients who incur orbital fractures frequently sustain equally serious injuries of the periorbital soft tissues, primarily the eyelids and lacrimal (drainage) system.
-Meticulous repair of the soft-tissue injuries is as important as accurate reconstruction of the bony defect.
+Patients who suffer orbital fractures frequently sustain equally severe injuries of the periorbital soft tissues, primarily the eyelids and lacrimal (drainage) system.
+Meticulous repair of the soft-tissue injuries is as important as accurately reconstructing the bony defect.

 2. Classification of eyelid lacerations